Kosovo Specialist Chambers: Judges

+Specialist Prosecutor

 Indicted persons

-A total of eight persons have been indicted in the Kosovo Specialist Chambers.
-Of those indicted, all have been arrested and transferred to the Chambers' custody.
-The cases against four persons are in the pre-trial stage, one person is on trial, the case against one person is in the appeals stage, and two persons are serving sentences.
+A total of 15 persons have been indicted in the Kosovo Specialist Chambers.
+Of those indicted, 14 have been arrested and transferred to the Chambers' custody and one has been summoned to appear.
+The cases against four people are in the pre-trial stage, four people are on trial, three people are serving sentences, and four people have completed their sentences.